-Certificate Requirements for Operations Center Servers
+5.2.2 Certificate Requirements for Operations Center Servers

 Each Operations Center server has a set of configuration options that impact whether that server needs its own keystore and whether it needs to trust the certificates of other servers.
-Remember that if using self-signed certificates, then you must manually import the exported certificate (keystore.cer) file of the server that is to be trusted.
+If using self-signed certificates, you must manually import the exported certificate (keystore.cer) file of the server that is to be trusted.
 If you are using CA-signed certificates, you can skip the steps to import the certificate.